cado-security/cado-api-examples/README.md

 ```

 8. Note:

 There are many examples and explanations inside each module.

-Only a few of the examples run automatically when executing the module as in the above^ so please open and read each module for full explantaion and examples on a specific topic.
+Only a few of the examples run automatically when executing the module as in the above^ so please open and read each module for full explanation and examples on a specific topic.

 ```
 python3 examples/timeline_queries.py